krito-and-the-stoker/americas/wiki/content/Physical Goods.md

 ## Prices
 ### Highest Value

-- **Silver**: As a precious metal, it has the highest value per freight ton.
+- **Silver**: Only topped by gold, can be minted into money.
-- **Tea**: Highly prized, especially as demand in Europe grew.
+- **Tea**: Highly prized, especially as demand in Europe grows.
+Cannot be grown in the Americas.
-- **Cigars**: Luxury tobacco product, high value per unit.
+- **Cigars**: Luxury tobacco product, high value per unit, price may plummet quickly.
-- **Guns**: Essential for defense, hunting, and trade, with a high value especially when of superior quality.
+- **Guns**: High value per measurement ton.
+Look at the dimensions: a caravel can easily load arms for 5k soldiers.

 ### High Value

-- **Coffee**: Like tea, coffee became a highly valued commodity in Europe.
+- **Coffee**: Appears later in the game, highly valued commodity in Europe.
 - **Furs**: High-quality furs were in demand for luxury clothing and accessories.
-- **Coats**: Finished garments made from quality materials, including furs, would have a significant value, though less efficiently packed.
+They are hard to get so the demand can never be met
+- **Coats**: Coats are being produced from cloth and furs, having great value especially in America, but may not meet the special fashion taste of the European high class.
+- **Cloths** (regular): Essential for clothing and household goods, widely traded but less valuable per unit than coats and furs.
 ### Moderate Value

-- **Cloths** (regular): Essential for clothing and household goods, widely traded but less valuable per unit than luxury textiles.- **Sugar**: A key commodity in the colonial trade, with substantial demand.
-- **Rum**: Popular alcoholic beverage, with value added through distillation.
+- **Rum**: Popular especially in the Americas and with the British navy, not a luxury item.
-- **Sugar**: Worth more than tobacco but harder to produce.
+- **Sugar**: A key commodity in the colonial trade, with substantial demand.
+Worth more than tobacco but harder to produce.
 - **Tobacco**: A major cash crop, valuable for its wide consumption, though less than processed cigars.
 - **Tools**: Essential for construction, agriculture, and daily life, representing significant value.

 ### Lower Value

 - **Cotton**: Pre-industrialization, its value was less due to the labor-intensive process of cleaning and preparation.
+This will change at 1793 with a steep increase in demand.
-- **Iron Ore**: Essential for making iron and steel, but bulkier and of lower value per ton than precious metals.
+- **Iron Ore**: Essential for making iron and steel.
 - **Wood**: Crucial for construction and as fuel, but its value per ton is lower due to its abundance and bulk.
 - **Stone**: Similar to wood, essential for construction but widely available and bulky.